edwardspresume/Build-Setup/README.md

 &nbsp;

-Finally open up the `src` folder to construct your web site/application, and a build folder will be generated, and built upon through out your process to be shipped for production.
+Finally, open up the `src` folder to construct your web site/application, and a build folder will be generated, and built upon throughout your process to be shipped for production.
 Happy coding :)